This policy should be read alongside and in addition to the following:

 - From a third party who has obtained your information and passed it on in full compliance of data protection laws.

-- When you access our website to register an account, access the online courses and content, complete any associated actions on an online course, participate in any surveys, submit feedback or make a purchase, we may collect, store and use personal information.
+- When you access our website, platforms or apps to register an account, access the online courses and content, complete any associated actions on an online course, participate in any surveys, submit feedback or make a purchase, we may collect, store and use personal information.
 We may also ask you for information when you report an error or problem with the website, online courses or content.

 - When you make a purchase, our payment service provider, will also collect and process your credit card or other payment details.
 If you contact us, we may also keep a record of that correspondence.
 We may also keep records of your transactional history with us.

-- We may collect information to communicate with you via email, SMS or app to communicate messages relating to your membership, online courses or associated products and services we sell.
+- We may collect information to communicate with you via email, SMS or app to communicate messages relating to your account, online courses or associated products and services we sell.

 - We may receive information about you from third parties who are legally entitled to disclose that information such as credit reference agencies.